ertis-research/pollen-classifier-container/README.md

-# PollenScope Web
+# PollenImage Analyzer

-This repository contains the code of PollenScope Web, a web application capable of analysing pollen samples in the format of the microscope from which the samples are taken, thus promoting automatic analysis.
+This repository contains the code of PollenImage Analyzer, a web application capable of analysing pollen samples in the format of the microscope from which the samples are taken, thus promoting automatic analysis.

 ## Table of Contents
 - [Deployment](#Deployment)